cragis/McP/instructions/brain2.md

 ![](img/cc_tighten.jpg)\

-3. With the printed piece, using 2 M3x10mm screws, fix the cable bundle in place.
+3. With the printed piece, using 2 M3x10mm screws and 2 M3s square nuts, fix the cable bundle in place.

-## Step 13: Connect wires
+## Step 12: Connect wires

 In order, connect all the wires as shown in this picture:
 ![](img/board_connections.jpg)\